Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-Introductory texts to cellular automata and to the game of life are Wolfram (1986), Creutz (1997) and Berlekamp, Conway and Guy (1982).
-For a review of the forest fire and several related models see Clar, Drossel and Schwabl (1996), for a review of sandpiles Creutz (2004) and for a general review of self-organized criticality Paczuski and Bak (1999).
-Exemplary textbooks on statistical physics and phase transitions are Callen (1985) and Goldenfeld (1992).
+Introductory texts to cellular automata and to the game of life are Wolfram (1986), Creutz (1997) and Berlekamp et~al. (1982).
+For a review of the forest fire and several related models, see Clar et~al. (1996); for a review of sandpiles{, see} Creutz (2004), and for a general review of self-organized criticality, { see} Paczuski and Bak (1999).
+Exemplary textbooks on statistical physics and phase transitions {have been written by} Callen (1985) and Goldenfeld (1992).

-Some general features of $1/f$ noise are discussed by Press (1978), its possible relation to self-organized criticality has been postulated by Bak, Tang and Wiesenfeld (1987).
-The formulation of the Bak and Sneppen (1993) model for long-term coevolutionary processes and its mean-field solution are discused by Flyvbjerg, Sneppen and Bak (1993).
+Some general features of $1/f$ noise are discussed by Press (1978){;} its possible relation to self-organized criticality has been postulated by Bak et~al. (1987).
+The formulation of the Bak and Sneppen (1993) model for long-term \hbox{coevolutionary} processes and its mean-field solution are discussed by Flyvbjerg et~al. (1993).

-The interested reader might want also to take a glance into some original research literature, such as a numerical study of the sandpile model (Priezzhev, Ktitarev \& Ivashkevich, 1996) and the application of random branching theory to the sandpile model (Zapperi, Lauritsen \& Stanley, 1995).
-The connection of self-organized criticality to local conservation rules is worked out by Tsuchiya and Katori (2000), and the forest fire model with lightning was introduced by Drossel and Schwabl (1992).
+The interested reader {may also glance at} some original research literature, such as a numerical study of the sandpile model (Priezzhev et~al. 1996) and the application of random branching theory to the sandpile model (Zapperi et~al. 1995).
+The connection of self-organized criticality to local conservation rules is worked out by Tsuchiya and Katori (2000), and the forest fire model with lightning {is} introduced by Drossel and Schwabl (1992).